The New Jersey Cannabis Regulatory Commission (CRC) released a webinar detailing the upcoming application process for an adult-use cannabis license.

 Licenses for the other classes of cannabis business licenses will be issued at a later date.

-“We do expect to receive a high number of applications once applications open up on December 15th,” NJ CRC Executive Director Jeff Brown said.
+“We do expect to receive a high number of applications once applications open up on December 15th,” NJ Cannabis Regulatory Commission Executive Director Jeff Brown said.

 He noted they have 90 days to review applications but can extend the deadline.

 “It is very likely that the Commission will need to extend in the early days due to volume.
 Our goal is to get to that 90-day turnaround.
-But I do expect, given the volume we expect to receive, um, that at least initially we’re going to be looking at more than 90 days for review,” Brown said.
+Given the volume we expect to receive, um, that at least initially we’re going to be looking at more than 90 days for review,” Brown said.